 GoodSync contains an extensive email notification and reporting suite that can be used to issue alerts for your job runs.

-- Pre analyze – send a notification before the job runs.
+- Pre analyze – GoodSync will send a notification before the job runs.

-- Post analyze (no change) – send a notification after an Analyze when no changes were detected.
+- Post analyze (no change) – GoodSync will send a notification after an Analyze when no changes were detected.

-- Post sync – send a notification after a synchronization.
+- Post sync – GoodSync will send a notification after a synchronization.

-Several prefixes may also be used to further configure when and how these notifications are sent.
+Below those fields, you will see prefixes which may be used to further configure when and how notifications are sent.

 - The “errors:” prefix will send an email only if an error occurs.